Illabot Creek, Washington

 Given the important fish and wildlife resources in the Illabot Creek watershed, it has long been the focus of voluntary land protection efforts.
 Through these efforts, the vast majority of the stream corridor, including the entire area proposed for Wild and Scenic River designation, has been brought into public ownership.

 However, in the past, there have been several hydropower projects proposed on Illabot Creek that represented a serious risk to its thriving fish and wildlife populations, and these projects could come back again.
 Wild and Scenic designation of Illabot Creek would permanently protect its free-flowing character, water quality, and outstanding fish and wildlife values.
-Designation would also complement salmon recovery efforts in the Skagit basin and help protect the many investments that have been made to conserve the lands adjacent to Illabot Creek, and help to ensure that Illabot Creek continues to be a source of cold, clean water to Puget Sound.
+Designation would also complement salmon recovery efforts in the Skagit basin and help protect the many investments that have been made to conserve the lands adjacent to Illabot Creek.
+Additionally, protecting headwater streams like Illabot Creek is a critical component of Puget Sound health and recovery and can also bring economic benefits to the surrounding region by supporting recreation and tourism and protecting the region’s quality of life.

 The U.S. Forest Service recommended Illabot Creek to Congress for Wild and Scenic designation in 1990 because of its outstanding fish and wildlife values.
 Many other interested parties also support this legislation, including the Skagit County Commissioners, Western Washington Agriculture Association, Fidalgo Fly Fishers, Seattle City Light, Washington State Department of Natural Resources, and Washington State Department of Fish and Wildlife, and many conservation and recreational fishing and paddling groups.